Life happens. And it happens fast.

 - Health care

-You don’t need to include discretionary spending, such as vacations, entertainment, money you save or invest, and nonessential purchases.
+You don’t need to include discretionary spending (like vacations and entertainment), savings, investments, and nonessential purchases.
 These are expenses you can do without during a time of unemployment, disability, or another adverse event.
-Once you’re back on your feet, you can put these expenditures back in your regular budget.
+Once you’re back on your feet, you can put these expenditures back into your regular budget.

-Once you determine your monthly essential expenses, multiple it by three to six months based on how much you feel the savings should last.
+Once you determine your monthly essential expenses, multiply this amount by three to six months based on how much you feel the savings should last.

 There are also online calculators to help you determine an emergency fund amount, like this one from Nerdwallet.